 In partnership with the Academy of Medical Royal Colleges, NHS Clinical Commissioners, the National Institute for Health and Care Excellence, NHS England & Improvement we worked with Royal Colleges, specialist societies, CCGs, providers, patients and the public to develop our initial proposals.
 We consulted on our initial proposals in July – September 2018 and seek to continue this collaborative approach to ensure support for our final proposals.

-The programme targets 17 interventions that fall in to this category.
+The programme focuses on 17 interventions that fall in to this category.
 Four that should not be routinely offered to patients unless there are exceptional circumstances and 13 interventions that should only be offered to patients when certain clinical criteria are met.

 If you need to contact us regarding accessing an alternative format of the documents or with a query please use the following email address: england.EBInterventions@nhs.net.